-Philippines Typhoon Appeal
+Philippines Typhoon Appeal - one year on

 Typhoon Haiyan, thought to be the strongest storm in recorded history, struck the Philippines in November 2013.

 Winds of up to 170mph devastated large parts of the country - the worst affected provinces including Leyte, Samar, Iloilo and Palawan.

 Around 14 million people were affected, 4.1 million forced from their homes and more than 6,200 people lost their lives.

 In the immediate aftermath, our partners in the Philippines reached more than 180,000 people in some of the worst affected and most isolated areas, providing vital supplies including food, water, sleeping mats, blankets and shelter kits.

 The storm destroyed not only homes, but people’s means of earning a living.
 At the time, almost 6 million people saw their sources of income ruined.

 Thanks to your generosity and the work of our partners, since Haiyan hit, more than 100,000 people have benefitted from cash assistance and livelihoods support, such as new fishing boats, nets, seeds and tools.